James Linder

-James "Jim" Linder (born 1954) is an American author, academic and businessperson, as well as an authority on university research commercialization.
-He serves as chief executive officer (CEO) of Nebraska Medicine, and most recently was president of the University Technology Development Corporation and chief strategist for the University of Nebraska system.
+James Linder (born 1954) is an American author, academic and businessperson, as well as an authority on university research commercialization.
+He is an advisor to Nebraska Medicine, following his tenure as its chief executive officer (CEO) and board chair.
+Formerly, he was president of the University Technology Development Corporation and chief strategist for the University of Nebraska system.
 He is also a professor of pathology and microbiology at the University of Nebraska Medical Center.

 Early life and education

 A native to Omaha, Linder earned his B.S. degree in biochemistry and microbiology from Iowa State University in 1976, and his M.D. degree, with distinction, from the University of Nebraska Medical Center (UNMC) in 1980.
 He completed his residency training in pathology at Duke University Medical Center and UNMC.

 Academic activities

-Linder served as interim president of the University of Nebraska system from May 2014 until April 2015.
-He has served on the UNMC faculty since 1983 when he joined the Pathology and Microbiology department.
+Linder was interim president of the University of Nebraska system from May 2014 until April 2015.
+He has been on the UNMC faculty since 1983 when he joined the Pathology and Microbiology department.
 In 1986 he was named associate professor and in 1989 was named professor.
 He has held numerous administrative positions at UNMC, including vice chairman of Pathology and Microbiology, director of Surgical Pathology, director of Cytopathology, associate dean for Academic Affairs and interim dean of Medicine.
 He was associate vice chancellor for Research from 2005-2009, and was responsible for developing clinical research and intellectual property programs at UNMC.
-He also served as visiting professor at the Peter Kiewit Institute.
+He was visiting professor at the Peter Kiewit Institute.
 In January 2007, UNMC's intellectual property office merged with UNeMed, and Linder was appointed president of the expanded operation.

 He is a former president of the American Society for Clinical Pathology.

 He is a frequent guest lecturer, and has written five textbooks and more than 130 professional articles.
-He serves on several editorial boards, including the American Journal of Clinical Pathology and Modern Pathology.
-He is a member and has served in leadership positions with many medical organizations, and active in the development of the Interactive Center of the U.S.-Canadian division of the International Academy of Pathology.
+He is on several editorial boards, including the American Journal of Clinical Pathology and Modern Pathology.
+He is a member and has had leadership positions with many medical organizations, and active in the development of the Interactive Center of the U.S.-Canadian division of the International Academy of Pathology.

 He holds numerous patents, and his academic interests include the application of technology in medical diagnostics, including immunochemistry, molecular diagnostics, computer-aided instruction, digital imaging in pathology, and the use of automated techniques in cytopathology and hematology.